EMPG

 This grant is available to all counties, cities, tribes, and public institutions of higher learning that have an established emergency management program and a paid part-time or full-time emergency manager.
 The grant provides financial assistance and technical expertise.
 EMPG provides funds to supplement pre-established local emergency management programs in building capabilities to implement the National Preparedness System (graphic) and support the National Preparedness Goal.

-EMPG Grants Manager
+EMPG Program Manager

 Tracy Bodily